Facebook Pixel Code

 Can I negotiate my credit card interest rate?

-Yes, you can negotiate your credit card interest rate by contacting your credit card company.
-Explain your situation, mention any competitive offers you've received, and ask for a lower rate.
-It helps if you have a good payment history with the creditor.
-They aren't always open to lowering your interest rate simply because "they don't have to" but it's worth a shot and you don't have anything to lose.
+Yes, you can negotiate your credit card APRs by contacting your credit card company.
+Explain your situation, mention any competitive offers you've received, and ask for a lower interest rate.
+It helps if you have a good payment history with the creditor and have a long established line of credit.
+They aren't always open to lowering your interest rate simply because "they don't have to" but it's worth a shot and at the end of the day you don't have anything to lose by asking.